arthurbcp/kuma-site/src/content/docs/pipeline-steps/create.md

 ---
-title: Create Handler
+title: Create Step
-description: Overview of Create Handler (Mr. Smith Framework)
+description: Overview of Create Step (Mr. Smith Framework)
 ---

 Generates new files or directories from templates based on a predefined structure.